-Gluten-free, low-carb, simple almond flour pancakes that you have to try!
+Gluten-free, low-carb, Simple Almond Flour Pancakes that you have to try!
 Super fluffy, less than 15 minutes to make, only 5 main ingredients, and the only pancake recipe you will ever need!
+An easy Healthy Breakfast you need to try!

-OMG!
-These simple almond flour pancakes are kind of my everything right now.
+These Simple Almond Flour Pancakes are kind of my everything right now.
 I know, its summer, it’s hot and we are not really thinking about carb-loaded breakfasts (aka pancakes) but this recipe had to be shared asap.
 It’s that good!

 Why you will love this recipe